 Step 11.
 Become obsessed.
 Half of passion is love; the other half, obsession.
 Your masterpiece will feed off your obsession, growing mightily the more obsessed you become.
 Eventually, you’ll wake up thinking about it.
 You’ll go to bed thinking about it.
 You’ll think about it in the bathroom stall.
 This is good.
 Let your masterpiece become your obsession.
 Let it take over.

 Step 12.
 Cut the fat.
 Brevity is the soul of wit.
 Or perhaps, more accurately, brevity is wit.
 Julien Smith’s book, The Flinch, is intentionally brief.
 The entire thing can be tweeted, page by page, line by line.
 Every line was carefully considered.
-Same goes for Days After the Crash—a year of work, boiled down to less than 50 pages.
+Same goes for Everything That Remains—years of work, boiled down to a couple hundred pages.
 Sure, a masterpiece can be longer and more oblique and digressive—but does it need to be?
 Realize that you too can build something massive and then chisel it down to its essence.
 Do this and people will find value in your work.

 Step 13.
 Get the old guard out of the way.
 Are gatekeepers getting in your way?
 Can’t talk to the person you want to pitch?
 Can’t find an agent or a publisher willing to give you the time of day?
 Can’t get on CNN or MTV?
 So what!
 Do it yourself.
 For the first time in history, you don’t need the old guard.
 We live in an era where the Indians can circumvent the chiefs, taking their masterpieces straight to the tribe.